Hard Quiz: Tom's Round

 The contestants, using their monitors, lock in their answers to each of the five multiple-choice questions from a subject Gleeson has chosen in advance.
 A selected response must be locked in by pressing the red buzzer.
 Each question has 4 options except for the last question, which has 6 options and is played for double points (10 points for a right answer).
 The lowest scorer at the end of this round is out of the game, with their podium now displaying the words "Too Soft".

 The People's Round (Against the Clock)

-In this round, general knowledge questions are given out for a rather vague time limit (between 35 and over 90 seconds, depending on the episode).
+In this round, general knowledge questions are given out within a rather vague time limit (between 35 and over 90 seconds, depending on the episode).
 The contestants, again, buzz in to respond.
 The lowest scorer when time expires is also eliminated.

 Tiebreaker: Hard-Off

 In the event of a tie for lowest scorer when an elimination is required, the tie is broken with a "hard-off", where Gleeson presents two options for a given question (often pertaining to the relative difficulty of two given tasks or physical hardness of two materials), which the first contestant to buzz in then answers.
 If the answering contestant chooses correctly, the other contestant is eliminated and vice versa if the answer given is incorrect.

 When more than two contestants play a hard-off, multiple questions can be played.
 If a contestant answers correctly, they are safe from elimination and the hard-off continues until only one contestant is not safe.
 If a contestant answers incorrectly, they are eliminated and all other contestants in the hard-off become safe.